cite-architecture/citedownmgr/README.md

 - generate a web site from markdown source, maintaining subdirectory organization of content, and optionally configurable at any level of the directory hierarchy (replicating configuration and functionality of now deprecated mdweb library)

+At a later time:

+- citedown tabulator to convert citedown source to  an OHCO2-equivalent tabular format

 ## More ##